 Can I use a different kind of nut?

 Yes!
 I love these made with pecans but you can also use almonds or walnuts or a mix of these nuts!
+If you have hazelnuts on hand they will also work well.
+Other nuts like cashews or pistachios would not work well.
+If you stick with pecans, walnuts, or almonds they will turn out great.

 I love to add vanilla and almond extract to these cookies.
 The almond extract adds a great touch and makes them Christmasy!